Year end musings 2021 edition

 Oops. just found this in the Drafts folder!

-This year has moved along faster than expected.
-By my count, I've taken ~20k photos this year.
-Unfortunately most of them will just sit on a hard drive, along with all the other ones taken from the last several years.
-Part of the blame lies with having an eight year old laptop at my current location that struggles with processing 45mp files.
+2021 has moved along faster than expected.
+By my count, I've taken ~20k photos.
+Unfortunately, most of them will just sit on a hard drive, along with all the other ones taken from the last several years.
+Part of the blame lies with having a laptop at my current location that's several generations old, and struggles with processing 45mp files.
 The other blame lies with my lack of desire to work on the photos; I continue to spend more time enjoying the outdoors instead of spending time in front of a monitor.

-On the hardware side, I added four lenses to the kit, and sold four other lenses, for a net of zero.
+On the hardware side, I added four lenses to the kit, and sold four, for a net of zero.
 Not bad, but the total lens count remains at 42.
-The lenses that I let go were the Nikon 50mm f/1.8G SE (lovely cosmetics, average performance), Nikon 35mm f/1.8 ED (let go because of the Tamron 35mm f/1.4 I purchased last year), Fujinon 56mm f/1.2 (a wonderful lens that I hesitated to sell) and 50-230mm f/4.5~6.7 (an OK kit lens) as I divest myself of my Fuji kit.
+The ones that I let go were the Nikon 50mm f/1.8G SE (lovely cosmetics, average performance), Nikon 35mm f/1.8 ED (replaced by the Tamron 35mm f/1.4 I purchased last year), Fujinon 56mm f/1.2 (wonderful optics, slow autofocus) and 50-230mm f/4.5~6.7 (an OK kit lens) as I divest myself of my Fuji kit.

 I remain sorely tempted by the updated version of my Sigma 500mm f/4.5 that Sigma assures me will focus with the Z7, unlike my older version whose firmware Sigma said can't be upgraded.
 The Nikon 200-500mm continues to be my lens for surfing photos, but there are times when its AF and IQ with the TC-14E disappoint me.
 I do still manage to get some good shots though.